JRSijsling/hyperelliptic/README.md

 ```
 where `n` is either `1` or `2`.
 A higher value gives more comments.

-A basic use of the package is as follows.
+Basic use of the package is as follows.

 * Compute Shioda Invariants [J2, J3, J4, J5, J6, J7, J8, J9, J10] of a genus 3
   hyperelliptic curve